osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Property *username*
 ...................

-Specifies the username to use for manager authentication.
+Specifies the user name to use for manager authentication.

 This property doesn't have default value and is required.